mobled37/Deep-Learning-Notes/Computational_Problem_Solving/2. Algorithm Analysis and Recursion/Asymptotic Notation/amortized analysis.md

 **Aggregate Analysis**: Determines the upper bound $T(n)$ on the total cost of a sequence of $n$ operations, then calculates the amortized cost to be $T(n)/n$.

-**Accounting method**: a form of aggregate analysis which assigns to each operation an *amortized cost* which
+**Accounting method**: a form of aggregate analysis which assigns to each operation an *amortized cost* which may differ from its actual cost.
+Early operations have an amortized cost higher than their actual cost, which accumulates a saved "credit" that pays for later operations having an amortized cost lower than their actual cost.

+**Potential method**: a form of accounting method where the saved credit is computed as a function (the "potential") of the state of the data structure.
+The amortized cost is the immediate cost plus the change in potential.